 Image Credit: NSTUDIO

 In bedrooms where the window runs into the corner, or corners, of the room, and partially blocking them with furniture is a no-go, use the window ledges as opportunities for decoration.
-A vase of artificial flowers, a calming scented candle to light before bed, a stack of books or jewellery boxes are all worthy bedroom window ledge objects of desire.
+A vase of artificial flowers, a calming scented candle to light before bed, a stack of books or jewellery boxes are all worthy bedroom corner accessories for window ledges.
 And if the windows are full-length, there’s often still a window sill, except it will be at ground level.
 Here, you’ll need height to be sure your bedroom corner gets the attention it deserves – taller potted plants will fast become your best friends.